catboost/catboost/catboost/docs/en/concepts/python-usages-examples.md

 # Apply model on pool with baseline values
 preds1 = catboost_model.predict(test_pool)

-# Apply model on numpy.array and then add the baseline values
+# Apply model on numpy.ndarray and then add the baseline values
 preds2 = test_baseline + catboost_model.predict(X_test)

 # Check that preds have small diffs